30.6 C

 “And have brought humanity to the edgy of oblivion: because they think they are white.”

-In Equalizer 2, that fear and rage animate the film, because Denzel plays not only an avenging role but also a fatherly role to a young man, Miles (Ashton Sanders).
-It’s an affectionate relationship of protection and guidance; echoing the love Coates has for his son which compelled him to walk the air to write the book.
+In Equalizer 2, that fear and rage animate the story because McCall plays not only an avenging role but also a fatherly role to a young man, Miles (Ashton Sanders).
+It is an affectionate relationship of protection and guidance, echoing the love Coates has for his son, which compelled him to “walk the air” to write the book.
+McCall sees Miles at a crossroads — pulled between his gift for art and the siren call of the streets — and intervenes with a toughness rooted in care.
+In one of the film’s most powerful moments, he forces Miles to confront how cheap death has become around him and then offers a counter-possibility: “Why not you?”
+It is Coates’ question turned inside out — how to live freely in a Black body when the world is built on its destruction.

 The middle shelf of my reading/writing desk

-I had bought Between The World And Me, probably a year or so ago.
-I skimmed through it and put it on the to-read shelf.
-This summer I moved it to the center shelf of my reading/writing desk — the space for books I wanted to read or reread.
-In late July 2018, I read Between The World And Me and loved it.
+I bought Between the World and Me probably a year or so before seeing Equalizer 2.
+I skimmed through it and put it on my bookshelf.
+This summer, I moved it to the centre shelf of my reading/writing desk — the space reserved for books I want to read or reread.
+In late July 2018, I finally read Between the World and Me and loved it.
 I immediately called my best friend.
-I told him that I could see why Ta-Nehisi Coates has been compared to Richard Baldwin.
-However, in Equalizer 2, the film went even further and placed Coates as the current guardian of the Afrikan-American flame, coming from a line beginning with Fredrick Douglas!
-(Yeah, that clip of the Fredrick Douglas’ mural was not an accident.
-That was purposeful!)
+I told him I could see why Ta-Nehisi Coates has been compared to James Baldwin.

-What was significant for me, was that Denzel gave the book to Miles to read!
-Denzel had been reading 100 books in memory of his wife, Vivian.
-Between The World And Me was not one of those 100 books, yet this was the book he chose to give to Miles!
-A book relevant to “The World” Miles was growing up in.
+What was most significant for me was that McCall gives Between the World and Me to Miles to read.
+McCall has been working through a list of one hundred books in memory of his wife, Vivian.
+Between the World and Me is not one of those hundred, yet this is the book he chooses for Miles — a book stitched from a father’s fear and love, wholly relevant to the World Miles is growing up in.

 Denzel Washington and Ashton Sanders in The Equalizer 2